Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Introduction

 Moreover, there are boundary cases that highlight the shortcomings of Newton's dynamics.
 The most famous example is the anomalous precession of Mercury's perihelion.
 Although Newtonian mechanics, together with planetary perturbations, can explain most of the orbital motion of the planets, it consistently failed to account for a small but measurable excess precession in Mercury's orbit.
 This puzzle, lying precisely at the border between Newtonian mechanics and relativity, was fully explained by Einstein's general relativity (GR) \cite{landau1963classical,thorne2000gravitation}.

-In what follows, let us set aside modern theories and the motivations that have led to frameworks such as relativity or quantum field theory.
-Instead, we confine ourselves strictly to the classical Newtonian domain.
-Within this context, we argue that certain conceptual questions and observations (some of which are outlined below) can independently motivate a reconsideration and extension of Newtonian dynamics.
+In what follows, we argue that certain conceptual questions and observations can independently motivate a reconsideration and extension of Newtonian dynamics.
 Importantly, such an extension cannot be considered as an alternative to modern theories but rather serves as a phenomenological generalization within the classical Newtonian framework.

 \begin{enumerate}

 \item